thomasvanholder/rails-karma/src/_posts/2021-02-17-light-gallery-stimulus.md

 ---
 layout: post
-title: 'Build a Lightgallery with Stimulus'
+title: 'Build a Light Gallery with Stimulus'
 date: 2021-02-20 10:11:58 +0000
 categories: stimulus lightgallery
 permalink: /build-a-lightgallery-with-stimulus
 ---

 # {{ page.title }}
+{: .whitespace-nowrap .text-left }

 In this article, you will learn how to set up a light gallery with Stimulus, a modest JavaScript framework for the HTML you already have.
 Stimulus is a powerful alternative to SPA’s and enables developers to bring web applications to life.